package-community/package-community.github.io/index.md

 ### Code of Conduct

-package.community is covered by the [WeAllJS Code of Conduct](https://wealljs.org/code-of-conduct).
+package.community is covered by a [Code of Conduct](/code-of-conduct).
+Please be kind to one another, and happy hacking!